michhar/darknet-yolov3-sample/README.md

 # Darknet YOLO v3 Sample

-Some instructions and an example of using the nice/fast ML program `darknet` for object detection with YOLO v3.
+Some instructions and an example of using the nice/fast neural network framework, `darknet`, for object detection with YOLO v3 to make a tiny model (nice for mobile etc.).

 **WIP** and blog post coming soon.